 Lauren Silver has been practicing vipassana meditation since 2004.
 She studies with both Gil Fronsdal and Andrea Fella; one of her primary interests is the integration of formal practice with daily life.
 Lauren teaches the basic instruction class at IMC, helps with programs for children and families, and coordinates Andrea's ongoing Daily Life Practice group.
 She has a PhD in developmental psychology and has worked as an educator in schools and museums for over 20 years.
 She considers her daughter to be her most important inspiration for practice.

 Seido Lee de Barros,is a Zen Priest and Dharma Teacher in the lineage of Suzuki Roshi, His home temple is Green Gulch Farm in Marin County.
 He has had a long time involvement in interfaith activities, homeless, and jail services and leads a Buddhist sangha at San Quentin State Prison.

 LEE LIPP has practiced Buddhism since 1990.
 She began meditation with Thich Nhat Hahn and has been a member of the Order of Interbeing.
 She has practiced Vipassana and Soto Zen for several years.
 She was lay ordained at San Francisco Zen Center in 1999.
 She's been a psychotherapist and professor teaching existential therapy since 1980 and supervises at Haight Ashbury Psych.
 Clinic.
 She is Outreach Coordinator at San Francisco Zen Center and is active in many areas of socially engaged Buddhism, including having been on Buddhist Peace Fellowship's Board, serving as a mentor for its Buddhist Alliance for Social Engagement (BASE) and coordination of SFZC's Prison Meditation Network.

-Leigh Brasington has been practicing since 1985 and is the senior American student of the late Ven.
-Ayya Khema, who confirmed Leigh's practice and requested that he begin teaching.
+Leigh Brasington has been practicing meditation since 1985 and is the senior American student of the late Ven.
+Ayya Khema.
 Leigh began assisting Ven.
-Ayya Khema in 1994 and began teaching retreats on his own in 1997.
-He continues to teach in Europe and North America.
-His teaching emphasizes using concentration as a preliminary to insight practice.
+Ayya Khemma in 1994, and began teaching retreats on his on in 1997.
+He teaches in Europe and North America and is the author of the book Right Concentration: A Practical Guide to the Jhanas.
+Find more about Leigh’s teaching and schedule at http://leighb.com.